aws/aws-cli/README.rst

 group with ``profile``.
 For example, if you have a profile named "testing" the section header would be ``[profile testing]``.

-If you wish to place the config file in a different directory than the one specified above, you need to tell aws-cli where to find it.
+If you wish to place the config file in a different location than the one specified above, you need to tell aws-cli where to find it.
 Do this by setting the appropriate environment variable::